 This recipe is for a sweet onion chutney-like condiment, seeni sambol, that was offered with many of the meals we had in Sri Lanka.
 “Seeni” essentially means “sugar” and “sambol” or “sambal” is the name for this type of chilli condiment.
 Sambal/sambol takes a number of different forms across Asia, with variations in Indonesia and Malaysia to name just two.
 Another slightly more common Sri Lankan sambol is pol sambol or coconut sambol which you can get my recipe for here.

 Seeni sambol is full of classic Sri Lankan spices and flavours like cardamom, curry leaves and of course cinnamon.
 Most of the variations of seeni sambol we came across in Sri Lanka weren’t particularly spicy, but I’ve added crushed chillies for a hint of a kick here.
 Nothing too crazy though, and you can always adapt the recipe to your taste.

 Like any chutney, you can serve seeni sambol alongside curries.
 However, also like any chutney, you can get creative!
-Try it in sandwiches, with eggs on toast for breakfast, or with cheese.
-I’ll be bringing you a delicious toastie recipe soon so keep your eyes peeled…
+Try it in sandwiches, with eggs on toast for breakfast, or with cheese on this delicious toastie.

 - 3 Indian onions or 4 shallots

 - 1/2 tsp tamarind paste